JPElectron/DNSRedirOSSUpdater/README.md

 https://github.com/JPElectron/DNSRedirOSS

 ## Useage

 updater.exe assumes BlockedKeywordsFile=blocked.txt in dnsredir.ini (because blocked.txt is the output file) and that you're using DNS Redirector v7.2.x or later.

 Don't add your own keywords to blocked.txt directly because they will be overwritten when the update is run.
 For this purpose, create a blocked-custom.txt file in the working directory and specify this filename under "Include these custom files:" then check the box beside it so it gets incorporated into blocked.txt

-With updater.exe v2.3.0.2 options to download and create an allowed.txt and/or nxdforce.txt are also available
+With updater.exe v2.3.0.2 options to download and create an allowed.txt and/or nxdforce.txt are also available.

     [DEPRECIATED INFO from the old DNS Redirector site] With updater.exe v2.2.x or later, when a DNS Redirector license is found, additional options to download and create an allowed.txt and/or nxdforce.txt file becomes available.